Erdroy/VectorMath/README.md

 **Status:** Production Ready

-VectorMath was designed to be flexible, allows to define vectors using any integer/floating-point type and even .
+VectorMath was designed to be flexible, allows to define vectors using any integer/floating-point type.

 Sample:
 ```C++